-With dozens of decades of combined expertise in spearheading diagnostic solutions, our team of medical, technology and healthcare experts is singly focused on developing innovative, patented technologies for cardiology, respiratory and other complex disease states that are uniquely designed to enhance clinical efficacy to the benefit of patients and physicians.
+With several decades of combined expertise in spearheading diagnostic solutions, our team of medical, technology and healthcare experts is singly focused on developing innovative, patented technologies for cardiology, respiratory and other complex disease states that are uniquely designed to enhance clinical efficacy to the benefit of patients and physicians.
 Our medical devices and systems are created to be physician- and patient-centric, utilizing the most advanced algorithms and software that provide improvements in mean time to diagnosis and treatment.

 Dr. Hadley has over 30 years of hands-on experience blending customer needs with information technology through research and development.
 He spent nine years as Vice President of Research and Development for Quinton Cardiology.
 In this role, Dr. Hadley was responsible for rebuilding the engineering team, establishing robust new product architectures and developing the next generation of Quinton and Burdick diagnostic ECG products.
 Prior to his role at Quinton Cardiology, Dr. Hadley was with Primus Knowledge Solutions and Sierra Geophysics.
 He earned his PhD from the California Institute of Technology.